jopemachine-arvis/arvis/documents/debugging-description.md

 # Debugging workflow, plugin

-1. You can debug your query, workflow, plugin's behaviors through chrome debugger.
+1. You can debug your query, workflow, plugin's behaviors through [Chrome Devtools](https://developer.chrome.com/docs/devtools/).

-To open SearchWindow's debugger view, you can click your tray icon and select `Show Debugging Window`.
+To open SearchWindow's debugger (Devtools), you can click your tray icon and select `Open Debugging Window`.

-You can check the debugging information of arvis, including information about workflow, plugin in the debugging window.
+You can check the debugging information of arvis, including information about `workflow`, `plugin` in the devtools.

 ![](./imgs/debugging-description-1.png)